Ringing in your ears is the most common symptom of tinnitus.

 Vertigo, or what some people just call dizziness, is caused by a disease affecting your inner ear, which helps you stay upright and balanced.
 The whirling and spinning of vertigo can cause balance issues and increase your chances of falling.
 That’s the last thing anyone wants; unfortunately, the incidence of falls increases when you’re over 65.

-Is tinnitus putting you or a loved one at risk?
+Is vertigo putting you or a loved one at risk?

 If you or a loved one experience vertigo, call us to get your hearing checked as soon as possible.
 We will give you a professional diagnosis and a treatment plan so you can maintain your balance and avoid injury.